Heisenburbur/SanityModMC/README.md

 ⚠ Seizure Warning: This mod contains flashing visuals, screen distortions, and other effects that may trigger seizures for players with photosensitive epilepsy.
 Player discretion is advised.

+Legal Notice

+The Hollowing is the intellectual property of Heisenburbur, the sole developer and owner of this mod and its code.
+Any unauthorized reproduction, distribution, or modification of this mod without explicit permission is strictly prohibited.
+Legal action will be taken against individuals or entities attempting to steal, claim, or redistribute this work without consent.

+Copyright Notice

+© 2024 Heisenburbur.
+All rights reserved.
+This software and its associated content, including but not limited to code, assets, and documentation, are the exclusive property of Heisenburbur.
+Unauthorized use, reproduction, or distribution of this mod is strictly prohibited.

 Will you survive the descent into madness, or will you be lost to The Hollowing?